-In the last blogpost, we introduced to you briefly the 4 habits of agile servant-leaders.
-This time, we are going to dive deeper into the first habit – Awareness and Mindfulness, what Awareness and Mindfulness is, how this habit allows agile servant-leaders to manage the Scrum Team more effectively, and how they can cultivate more Awareness and Mindfulness at work.
+In the last blogpost, we introduced to you briefly the 4 habits that make successful agile servant-leaders.
+In this article, we are going to dive deeper into the first habit – Awareness and Mindfulness, starting with what Awareness and Mindfulness is and how this crucial and commonly-acquired habit allows agile servant-leaders to manage themselves and the Scrum teams more effectively.

 Reproduced from University of Michigan’s University Health Service (n.d.)

 All servant leaders, from the perspective of original servant leadership, share the quality of awareness.

 According to Robert K. Greenleaf who coined the term servant leadership:

 “General awareness, and especially self-awareness, strengthens the servant-leaders.
 Awareness helps one in understanding issues involving ethics, power and values.”

 Reproduced from Stacy Holmstedt 2017